-Although thesis and dissertation research is normally performed at Clemson or at Clemson-affiliated locations, in some cases the University may not own appropriate, specialized equipment or facilities.
+Although thesis and dissertation research is normally performed at Clemson or Clemson-affiliated locations, in some cases, the University may not own appropriate, specialized equipment or facilities.
 Permission may be granted for off-campus research according to the following provisions:

-- 1. Written consent and research plan: You must have the written consent of your thesis/dissertation advisor, full advisory committee, and department chair prior to engaging in off-campus research.
+- 1. Written consent and research plan: You must have the written consent of your thesis or dissertation adviser, full advisory committee, and department chair before engaging in off-campus research.
 You must submit a written plan for the research effort to the advisory committee for approval.
-The plan should include a discussion of the problem and intended scope of the investigation, and should be structured in terms of a specific time frame. - 2.
-Statement from the organization where research will be conducted: Your advisory committee may require a statement from an appropriate officer of the organization at which you will be located, agreeing to a) your plan to complete thesis/dissertation research using the organization's equipment and facilities; b) the apportioning of at least 25 percent or other appropriate amount of the your employment hours to thesis research; and/or c) the organization's release of patent rights or copyrights arising from discoveries or concepts that evolve during the course of your master's or dissertation research.

-- 3. Travel: You may be required to travel to the Clemson campus at your own expense to meet with your thesis/dissertation advisor and advisory committee as often as the committee deems necessary. - 4.
+The plan should include a discussion of the problem and intended scope of the investigation and should be structured in terms of a specific time frame. - 2.
+Statement from the organization where research will be conducted: Your advisory committee may require a statement from an appropriate officer of the organization at which you will be located, agreeing to a) your plan to complete thesis or dissertation research using the organization's equipment and facilities; b) the apportioning of at least 25 percent or other appropriate amount of your employment hours to thesis research; and/or c) the organization's release of patent rights or copyrights arising from discoveries or concepts that evolve during your master's or dissertation research. - 3.
+Travel: You may be required to travel to the Clemson campus at your own expense to meet with your thesis or dissertation adviser and advisory committee as often as the committee deems necessary. - 4.
 Continuous enrollment: You must maintain continuous enrollment at Clemson University while the research is in progress. - 5.
-Supervision and reports: When research is conducted at a non-Clemson facility, we must be sure that we are exercising proper and necessary control over this important phase of your study.
+Supervision and reports: When research is conducted at a non-Clemson facility, we must be sure that we exercise proper and necessary control over this important phase of your study.
 The following requirements must be met: - a.
 An employee at the facility must be identified to supervise your research.
-This individual must be qualified and certified for the supervisory position by the department and college involved and by the Dean of the Graduate School, and must be suitable for graduate faculty status within the academic unit housing your degree program; - b.
-A resume of the research supervisor must be submitted to your full advisory committee for review and recommendation to the Dean of the Graduate School; - c.
-The research supervisor must provide updates to the advisory committee as to your progress.
+This individual must be qualified and certified for the supervisory position by the department and college involved and by the dean of the Graduate School, and must be suitable for graduate faculty status within the academic unit housing your degree program;

+- b.
+A resume of the research supervisor must be submitted to your full advisory committee for review and recommendation to the dean of the Graduate School; - c.
+The research supervisor must update the advisory committee on your progress.